SilverLuhtoja/CHESSY/README.md

 database password: kood01chessy <br>
 KOOD01: https://github.com/01-edu/public/tree/master/subjects/mobile-dev/chess

-NEEDED CHANGES:
-* Currently, creating game doesn't set db id dynamically (hard_coded)
+### NEEDED CHANGES / BUGS:

-THOUGHTS:
+### THOUGHTS:

 * There is not much difference when creating and joining game currently, because the logic is the same.
   Join button makes sense only if app shows available rooms to join as list.
 So join create and join button or make list of available rooms?

-## TODO:
+## TODO <  History Of Development > :

 1. Creating game: